Extensional Taylor Expansion

 \subsection{Relational semantics of \pdflambda-terms as a type system}

-Let us recall that the interpretation of $λ$-terms in this model can be described by a kind of non-idempotent intersection type system: the “$\cons$” constructor acts as an arrow type, while the monoid structure of multisets induces the non-idempotent intersection.
+Let us recall that the interpretation of $λ$-terms in this model can be described by a kind of non-idempotent intersection type system: the “$\cons$” constructor acts as an arrow connective, while the monoid structure of multisets induces the non-idempotent intersection operator.